 Ready for oodles of juicy, flavorful strawberries plus yummy herbs and veggies?
 Below are 13 plants to consider growing as companions to strawberries.

-This is a guest post from Elly Rey of BalconyGardenWeb.
+This is a guest post written in conjunction with Elly Rey of BalconyGardenWeb.

 What is Companion Planting?

 Companion planting is a technique that places two or more plants next to each other for mutual benefits.
 It’s a savvy gardening strategy that improves fertility, protects your crops from pests, and fosters pollination for optimum growth.

 Why Consider Strawberry Companion Plants?

 Companion planting offers many benefits:

 - Protects companion plants from growth-inhibiting pests and insects